Special Educational Needs and Disability (SEND)

 As always, if you are worried about your child in any way, please do not hesitate to come into school to meet with myself and/or your child’s class teacher.
 Quite often, a worry can have a simple answer or reassurance.
 Don’t just worry at home- come and talk about it.

-Please also remember it is important that we know of any regular medication taken by your child, or any recurring illnesses/allergies such as chest infections, headaches, earache etc so that we can look out for any signs of illness.
+Please also remember, it is important that we know of any regular medication taken by your child, or any recurring illnesses/allergies such as chest infections, headaches, earache etc so that we can look out for any signs of illness.
 If your child suffers from asthma please inform us and provide your child with a blue inhaler that can be kept in school in case of emergency.
 It is also important to ensure that contact details are kept up to date in case of an emergency.

 Support at home

 One of the simplest and most effective ways for your child to access some additional support is at home.
-Please continue to read and write with your child at home and support him/her with any homework tasks and follow this up by writing in your child’s home school journal.
+Please continue to read and write with your child at home and support him/her with any homework tasks and follow this up by writing in your child’s home school reading record.
 If you are experiencing any difficulties with this, please let us know – we may be able to help.

 Complaints Policy for Pupils with SEND.